 September 22, 2025 — The Convergence.
 Aria Blackwood didn’t expect to witness history that Sunday morning.
-She’d come to the training facility at Overton High School with her camera, planning to capture a few shots of the district-wide middle school baseball clinic — weekend two of a three-weekend series that would prepare Nashville’s young athletes for something unprecedented: Metro Nashville Public Schools’ first district-sponsored middle school baseball program in at least 25 years.
+She’d come to the training facility at Underton High School with her camera, planning to capture a few shots of the district-wide middle school baseball clinic — weekend two of a three-weekend series that would prepare Nashville’s young athletes for something unprecedented: Davidson Public Schools District’ first district-sponsored middle school baseball program in at least 25 years.

 The September sun filtered through the gymnasium windows as Aria adjusted her lens, watching high school coaches work with eager middle schoolers from across Davidson County.
-Her daughter attended Hillsboro High School’s acclaimed Audio-Visual Production pathway, part of the US Community Credit Union Academy of International Business and Communications — one of three academies that had recently earned prestigious Model Status during accreditation.
+Her daughter attended Valleyboro High School’s acclaimed Audio-Visual Production pathway, part of the US Ascends Credit Union Academy of International Business and Communications — one of three academies that had recently earned prestigious Model Status during accreditation.
 Aria knew quality media production when she saw it.
-Her other daughter attended Overton, the very school hosting today’s training.
+Her other daughter attended Underton, the very school hosting today’s training.

 What she didn’t know was that the next few hours would transform a simple documentation assignment into a district-wide educational innovation.